marcelpatrick/3rdPersonV2/README.md

 - In Unreal > BT_EnemyAI > in the Chase node > right click and select add Service > Default Focus > in Details > Blackboard key > select the Player variable

 ![image](https://user-images.githubusercontent.com/12215115/173563080-e1b2bd95-5e4c-4cda-854a-0da020490cc1.png)

-#### Difference between BTTasks and BTServices
-- Tasks are used for descrete action which the AI does and stops.
-Eg. Move to, Shoot once and stop etc
-- Services are used for continuous actions that require a lot of memory because they run all the time.
-Eg. Keep shooting as long as you are seing the player, keep updating the player location constantly so that the AI can keep chasing the player around etc.

 # ITERATION 3: Game Mode and Effects